sanjaykumar-s03/Candidates-Management/README.md

 2. **Access the Application: Open your web browser and navigate to**: http://127.0.0.1:5000

-## Usage
---Upload Candidate Data.
---Navigate to the upload page.
---Click on the "Upload" button to select your candidate data CSV file.
---Wait for the upload to complete; a confirmation message will appear.
---After processing, you can request to download the candidate details as a PDF.
---Click on the corresponding link to download the PDF, which will include candidate details and images.

 ## Sample CSV Format
 To ensure proper data processing, your CSV file should follow this format: